oschweitzer/learning-resources/angular_lesson.md

 #### Property binding

-**Property binding** allows to bind a HTML tag property to a variable or function defined in your TypeScript code.
+**Property binding** allows to bind an HTML tag property to a variable or function defined in your TypeScript code.
 This is done by adding square brackets `[]` to the HTML property we want to bind and assign it a value/function (we assign TypeScript code).

 ```html
 <button [disabled]="!allowValidation">Validate</button>